 What is Capital Gains Tax?

-Capital Gains Tax (CGT) is not a separate tax in Australia — it is the tax you pay on the capital gain you make when you sell or dispose of an asset.
-That gain is added to your taxable income and taxed at your marginal rate for the year.
+Capital Gains Tax (CGT) is not a separate tax in Australia — it is the income tax you pay on the capital gain you make when you sell or dispose of an asset.
+The net gain is added to your taxable income and taxed at your marginal rate for the year.

 How CGT is Calculated